danidiaz/foldl-transduce/README.md

 - You have more flexibility in pipes-group to decide how to delimit and fold the next group based on previous results.

+## Where can I find working examples for this library?

+In the [examples](https://github.com/danidiaz/foldl-transduce/tree/master/examples) folder of the repo.